 What They Found

 The abstract highlights that successful coronary artery recanalization in AMI patients often fails to restore adequate microvascular perfusion, leading to reduced left ventricular function and potential heart failure.
-It notes that hyperbaric oxygen therapy (HBO) has shown to attenuate microvascular dysfunction and reperfusion microvascular ischemia in experimental models and AMI patients.
+It notes that hyperbaric oxygen therapy (HBO) has shown to attenuate microvascular dysfunction and reperfusion microvascular ischaemia in experimental models and AMI patients.
 The study introduces aqueous oxygen (AO) as a novel, highly concentrated oxygen solution designed to address this issue, but specific findings from its application are not detailed in the provided abstract.

 Canadian Relevance